germal/OpenCVB/README.md

 essential.
 Depth, infrared, gravity, and camera motion are the kind of objective features that can enhance almost any color image algorithm.

 And what if all cameras had depth?
 And an IMU.
-Those assumptions are being made now in OpenCVB – which explains why only a few cameras (Intel and Kinect) are currently supported.
+Making this assumption explains why only a few cameras from Intel, Microsoft, and others are currently supported.
 More cameras with depth are expected to arrive and integration with OpenCVB is likely to follow.
-OpenCVB is an opportunity to exploit these new features.
+OpenCVB is an opportunity to exploit the new features of these cameras.

-The algorithms are notably short, almost always less than a page of code, labelled reasonably well, easily searched and grouped and combined, and often provide links to alternate versions online.
+The algorithms are notably short, almost always less than a page of code, labelled reasonably well, easily searched and grouped and combined, while often providing links to online versions for other platforms.
 Many downloadable algorithms are encumbered by environmental considerations that can obscure the meaning or context of an algorithm.
 All the algorithms here are isolated from environmental specifics like a user interface or targeted usage and even camera device.
-All the algorithms work with both the Kinect for Azure 3D camera and the Intel D4xx cameras.
-This package attempts to isolate algorithm functionality and thereby enable adaptation and combination for multiple eventual uses.
+All the algorithms work with the supported list of cameras.
+This package attempts to isolate algorithm functionality and thereby enable adaptation and combination for multiple eventual uses of the algorithm in any platform.

 **Pre-Install Notes**